michaeldmcqueen/resources.gmt.com-website/_workcamp_resources/pretrip-meetings/adult-pre-trip-meeting.md

 * Schedule: Remind everyone about the exact dates of travel and have them put them on their calendar\!
 Discuss who can drive, how many seats each vehicle has, and travel time.
 Discuss possible stops during travel and/or overnight stays and fun options for any free time.
 * Dress Code: Discuss modest dress and come to an agreement on specifically what that means for your participants.
 Let your adults know that Group Mission Trips’ staff will not be policing dress during the camp, they will be focusing on participant safety and spiritual growth–this means that you are responsible for your participant’s dress.
 Agree to encourage plenty of t-shirts, longer shorts or pants, modest swimsuits, and sturdy shoes or work boots for the work sites.
 Talk about how your leadership team will be handling inappropriate dress of your youth during camp.
 * Tool List: Review the list and discuss what items you are still missing and plans to obtain them, store them, and transport them to camp.
 * Community Gift: Explain that this is an additional, optional, way that your group can bless the community you’re serving.
-Every location has requested a specific need in their community- your location’s item is located on Your Group Page under the Schedule, Menu, and Packing tab, under Packing.
+Every location has requested a specific need in their community- your location’s item is located under your customer account under Schedule, Menu, and Packing, and under Packing.
 Give an update on how your group is handling this.
 * Code of Conduct: Participants live by this code during camp, emphasize the importance of reading it and point out the section on there specific to adults.
 Every participant agrees to it when they sign their Participant Info Form online.
-* Theme and Program Description: Make sure this is reviewed, you don’t want anyone in your group expecting a sermon each night\!
-Show the program video in your customer account if you want to.
+* Theme and program info: It's wise to set good expectations about our program.
+Make sure your adults understand these key elements of our program and show the program promo video if you would like:&nbsp;
-* Adult Guide: This is a great resource to prepare adult participants, be sure everyone gets one
+  * *Focused on Jesus.*&nbsp;Our goal is to point people to Jesus.
+Programs focus on Bible passages and daily themes that challenge us to respond to Jesus in ways we will never forget.
+  * *Interactive.*&nbsp;People learn better by doing.
+Participants will be involved in sharing, speaking, singing, acting, reflecting...not just sitting and watching.
+  * *Relevant.*&nbsp;Through creative multimedia, thought provoking sound and video, and moving contemporary worship, programs are designed to reach everyone.
+  * *Fun.*&nbsp;Relationship-building activities, games and having fun are part of every program.
+Expect to have a great time\! .

 **BACKGROUND CHECKS**